-- the completion of the one Home Based Learning (HBL) for Sec 1-3 on 06 July 2018 (Picture 3), the continual evolution of the Learning Management System (LMS) to support school’s initiatives (eAttendance system, online lessons and eDiscipline module).
+- the completion of the one Home Based Learning (HBL) for Sec 1-3 (Picture 3), the continual evolution of the Learning Management System (LMS) to support school’s initiatives (eAttendance system, online lessons and eDiscipline module).
 Various new and exciting initiatives have been implemented, which includes Broadcast TV, Flipped Classroom and the use of mobile tablets in our ubiquitous Learning Journey for MathTrail.

 - Infrastructure-wise, the school went on a SSOE2 Seat exchange (Picture 4), CES2.0, ICON 2.0 and SLS.

 - Moving on to the future, the